 Consider creating a simple guide to your home (just one laminated sheet of paper will do) that provides info your guests might want or need.
 Ideas include:

-- Wifi password
+- Wifi network name and password

 - Channel guide

 - Coffee/espresso machine instructions